bzshang/yelp-photo-classification/README.md

 ### 7. Generate ensemble majority vote classifier

 After generating predictions from features extracted from different epochs, the script merge_submissions.py generates an majority vote classifier.
 I found ensembled model scores were generally more reliable, in terms of private/public scores being closer.

+## Acknowledgement

+I'd like to thank Kaggle for hosting the competition and Yelp for providing the challenge and interesting data set.
+I also want to give a high recommendation for mxnet.
+Great performance and ease-of-use.